Mohanty-Hitesh-4495/AI-Powered_Resume_Analyzer/README.md

 ```
 ### 2. Create a Virtual Python Environment
 However, a virtual Python environment (venv) is not necessary to run this project.
-It is recommended to use a virtual environment as ngrok and other packages are
+It is recommended to use a virtual environment as few packages are
 specific to this project and may clash with other versions.
 <br>To create a new python venv.
 First, open the cloned repo in your favourite IDE
 and open the terminal.
 Run this command while being in the project's directory.